 In this work we show that in the RJ thermal distribution (\ref{eqrj}) there is also condensation at the ground state, which we call Rayleigh-Jeans (RJ) condensate.
 This RJ condensate captures almost all norm, or number of particles, it emerges at low temperatures ($T \ll E_m$) and high number of levels in the system.
 Since RJ condensate appears only at low temperatures it describes the thermalization of classical fields since for quantum systems the thermalization is described by the BE distribution (\ref{eqbe}) which at low temperatures is very different from RJ one (\ref{eqrj}).
 Thus the RJ condensate exists only at low temperatures ($T \ll E_m$) at norm conservation and absence of external pumping.
 Hence it is very different from the Fr\"ohlich condensate which exists at high temperatures ($T \gg E_m$) in presence of external pumping.

-We argue that the self-cleaning effect \cite{aplbabin,wabnitz} is an example of the RJ condensate appearing due to chaos induced by nonlinear interaction of waves in multimode fibers.
+It is established experimentally and theoretically that the self-cleaning effect \cite{aplbabin,wabnitz,fiberrev2a,fiber1} is an example of the RJ condensate appearing at the lowest frequency fiber mode.
+Here we show that this happens due to Hamiltonian chaos induced by nonlinear interaction of waves in multimode quantum chaos fibers.
 The emergence of such condensation was also reported for numerical simulations of NSE in two and three dimensional finite systems with quadratic spectrum of waves \cite{picozzi1,picozzi2,picozzi3,picozzi2024}.
-In these works the emergence of RJ distribution was attributed to the Kolmogorov-Zakharov spectra of turbulence \cite{zakharovbook}.
+In these works the emergence of RJ distribution was attributed to the Kolmogorov-Zakharov spectra of turbulence \cite{zakharovbook,nazarenko}.
 However, as argued above, we attribute the appearance of RJ thermal distribution in these numerical simulations to the degeneracy of linear eigenmode frequencies due to which the KAM theory cannot be applied to these systems and thus chaos appears at very weak nonlinearity strength.